pmean/introduction-to-sql/modules/5508-01-assignments.md

 date: Created 2021-04-03
 ---

+#### Discuss01

+Graded: 3 points, 1 point deduction if late.

+Please briefly introduce yourself.
+Tell us a bit about yourself professionally, and optionally tell us one thing that is not related to your work or your career.
+Also optional, but greatly appreciated, would be a picture of yourself.

 #### HW01, Practice using the SELECT statement

 Graded: 3 point, one point deduction if submitted after the due date.